loose-walrus/EinsteinsRiddle/readme.md

+This repo solves Einstein's Riddle using RDF/OWL semantic reasoning.

+##Einstein's Riddle##

 In a street there are five houses in a row.
 Each is painted a different color.
 Each is owned by a person of different nationality.